-In concrete members that are exposed to moisture and close to a saturated condition, chloride ingress is primarily diffusion controlled.
-This is applicable for structures in a submerged marine exposure or possibly bridge decks in regions of higher precipitation and high humidity.
-In structures not exposed to water and in a drier condition, chloride ingress results by a combination of absorption and diffusion.
-To simulate these different service conditions, in this study, specimens, following initial curing, were subjected to either immersion in chloride solution or to a cyclic wetting and drying exposure in a chloride solution.
+In concrete that is close to a saturated condition, chloride ingress occurs by diffusion.
+This is applicable for structures in a submerged marine exposure, in contact with ground, or exterior structural members in regions of higher precipitation and high humidity.
+In structures not exposed to water and in an unsaturated condition, chloride ingress occurs by a combination of absorption and diffusion.
+To simulate the chloride ingress in these different service conditions, specimens were subjected to immersion in chloride solution and to a cyclic wetting and drying exposure in a chloride solution.